Australian Government Bureau of Meteorology

 for Heavy Rainfall

-for North West and parts of Gulf Country, Northern Goldfields and Upper Flinders and Channel Country Forecast Districts.
+for parts of Gulf Country, Northern Goldfields and Upper Flinders and North West Forecast Districts.

 Weather Situation